 My dad's family came from or through Bialystok on their way to the new world.
-He and his brother, Uncle George were bar mitzvah'ed at the Bialystok Synagogue.
+My dad and his brother, Uncle George were bar mitzvah'ed at the Bialystok Synagogue on Willet between Grand and Columbia.
 They all ate bialies.

 The store changed hands but the bialies didn't.
 Ok, maybe a bit more doughy but the one time I complained to the counter guy they weren't cooked as much as they used to be, he yelled at me to toast them if I wanted them crunchier.

-But, there are several ways to connect to one's health and one of them is the spiritual reunion with one's people and past.
-And one night, braving cold and late and tired, a trip to Kossar's procured a bialy.
+However, there are several ways to connect to one's well-being and one of them is the spiritual reunion with one's people and the past.
+So, one night, late and tired, braving the cold, I took a trip to Kossar's and got a bialy.

-And even though the next day was hell, that night was the highlight of many, many meals over many, many months.
+And even though the next day was hell, that meal was the best of many, many meals over many, many months.

 When it comes to writing or music or painting or dance or any other hellish vocation you are condemned to do, there is no end.
 The "going off into the sunset" of movies never happens.
 Except when you die.
 Then there's a sunset, but you're dead so you don't know the sun is going down on you.
 Beginning